SreeragUnniACCA/data-analysis-of-Vrinda-stores/README.md

 ## Dataset used
 - <a href='https://github.com/SreeragUnniACCA/data-analysis-of-Vrinda-stores/blob/main/sales%20data-%20vrinda%20stores.xlsx'>Dataset</a>
 ## Questions [ KPIs ]
-- compare the sales and order using single chart
+- Compare the sales and order using single chart
-- which month got the highest sales and orders ?
+- Which month got the highest sales and orders ?
-- who purchased more - Men or Women ?
+- Who purchased more - Men or Women ?
-- what are different order status in 2022 ?
+- What are different order status in 2022 ?
-- list top 10 states contributing the sales ?
+- List top 10 states contributing the sales ?
-- relation between age and gender based on number of orders ?
+- Relation between age and gender based on number of orders ?
 - Highest selling category ?
 - Percentage of tota orders delivered ?
   Dashboard interaction <a href="https://github.com/SreeragUnniACCA/data-analysis-of-Vrinda-stores/blob/main/dashboard.png">View Dashboard</a>